 - Drain the cooked potatoes and garlic and return to the pot.
 Pour the milk/butter mixture on top and mash with a potato masher until smooth and creamy.
 Mix in salt and pepper, to taste, making sure to add enough.
 Fold in ½ cup Parmesan plus all of the chopped herbs until just combined.

 - Spread the mashed potatoes in a 9- by 13-inch (or equivalently sized) baking dish.
 Evenly sprinkle the remaining Parmesan over the top.
-Bake immediately or cover and refrigerate for up to 3 days.
+Bake immediately or cover tightly with aluminum foil and refrigerate for up to 3 days.

 - When you're ready to bake, place the uncovered dish in a preheated 375°F oven.
 Cook for 30 to 45 minutes, or until the mashed potatoes are hot and the Parmesan on top is melted.
 For a golden crust, turn on the broiler for the last few minutes, watching closely the entire time.
 Garnish with additional fresh chopped herbs on top, if desired, and serve immediately.